calumgrant/logical/docs/synopsis.md

 ## Data types

 Logical is untyped, meaning that any predicate can store any data.
-Whilst this is more flexible, it means that you can make mistakes such as `"Fred" has age "22"` or `"Fred has name 22`.
+Whilst this is more flexible, it means that you can make mistakes such as `"Fred" has age "22"` or `"Fred" has name 22`.

 The basic data types in Logical are: integers, floats, strings, at-strings and bools.